Tamotsu Suzuki: Coaching career

 In June 1999, Japan under manager Miyauchi was defeated in group stage at 1999 World Cup and failure to qualify for 2000 Summer Olympics.
 After the 1999 World Cup, Suzuki became a manager for Japan national team again and managed Japan at 1999 AFC Women's Championship in November.
-Japan finished at the 4th place and he resigned end of the championship.
+Japan finished in fourth place and he resigned end of the championship.